 Braille Lego: which reads "Welcome to Stevenage".

 The idea is this work is to be touched but not to be climbed on.
-It is art not a climbing frame!
+Mosaics are so tactile.

 Stevenage Football club in a clay tile surrounded by the red and white colours